deltachat/provider-db/_providers/gmx.net.md

 Afterwards you can use Delta Chat with your GMX email address and the newly created password.

 One more tip: In case you find that Delta Chat messages are not moved into the designated "DeltaChat"-folder of your email account, please make sure that you have less than 20 folders altogether.
-Apparently web.de allows only for 20 folders under certain circumstances.
+Apparently GMX Freemail allows only for 20 folders.
 Note that also folders in the trash do count.